catavolt-oss/catreact-examples/README.md

 # To run the example

-* Open the index.html in 'catavolt-client' (or 'launch' it from your ide)
+* Open the index.html in one of the examples (catavolt-client, demo-buzz-feed, etc.) (or 'launch' it from your ide)

 # To build the web bundle in catavolt-client